 Displays the signal contact status and the alarms that currently exist.
-When at least one alarm is present, the background color changes to red.
-Otherwise, the background color remains green.
+When at least 1 alarm is present, the background color is red.
+Otherwise, the background color is green.

 You specify the parameters that the device monitors in the Diagnostics > Status Configuration > Signal Contact > Signal Contact 1/Diagnostics > Status Configuration > Signal Contact 2 dialog.
 If a monitored parameter differs from the desired status, then the device triggers an alarm.